o0101/janus/README.md

 ## Janus - Simple P2P Blog and Developer P2P Chat on GitHub

-Janus represents a breakthrough in developer collaboration, blending WebRTC's peer-to-peer capabilities with GitHub's API.
-It's a tool that enables developers to host a P2P blog and chat directly from GitHub, transforming how we think about collaboration and real-time communication in the open-source world.
+Janus combines WebRTC's peer-to-peer capabilities with GitHub's API to create a unique platform for developer collaboration.
+This tool allows developers to host a P2P blog and engage in chat sessions directly through GitHub, offering a new approach to collaboration and real-time communication.

 ### What is Janus?

+Janus serves blog content, and chat, over a P2P connection.
+You can add blog content to the blog section in `./local-webrtc-backend/page.html`

 Janus is all about facilitating direct, real-time interactions between developers.
-By running a simple HTML page (`page.html`) as a WebRTC server, you can establish live chats with other developers who initiate contact through GitHub issues.
+By running a simple HTML page (`page.html`) as a WebRTC server that handles a blog and chat, you can establish live chats with other developers who initiate contact through GitHub issues.

+If you run a Janus back-end chat messages reach you in the terminal and that's where you respond to them.
+For connecting clients, they chat through a static web interface on GitHub pages.

 This seamless integration with GitHub issues makes Janus a unique tool for developers looking for a decentralized, in-band method of collaboration.

 ### Features at a Glance: